soanni/codenvy/wsmaster/codenvy-ldap/README.md

 - __ldap.sync.group.attr.members__ (optional) - the name of the attribute
 which identifies group members distinguished names.
-The synchronizer considers that this attribute i multi-value attribute and values are user DNs.
+The synchronizer considers that this attribute is multi-value attribute and values are user DNs.
 This attribute is ignored if <i>ldap.sync.group.filter</i> is not set.
 The example: _member_